-FIRST AMENDED COMPLAINT
+COMPLAINT

-This is an action under Title I of the Americans with Disabilities Act of 1990 ("ADA"), and Title I of the Civil Rights Act of 1991, to correct unlawful employment practices on the basis of disability, and to provide appropriate relief to Dana Hayes and others -- including Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- who were adversely affected by Defendants' unlawful practices.
-As alleged with greater particularity in paragraphs 9 - 16 below, TH Healthcare, Ltd., d/b/a Park Plaza Hospital, and Tenet Employment, Inc. (collectively "Tenet"), unlawfully discriminated against Ms. Hays and other workers with mental retardation by causing their terminations as contract workers at the hospital, thereby unlawfully interfering with their exercise and enjoyment of rights guaranteed by the ADA, and then refusing to hire them on Defendants' payroll because of their disabilities.
-Further, Tenet failed to comply with the applicable record-keeping regulations set forth in Section 107(a) of the ADA, 42 U.S.C. § 12117(a), which incorporates by reference Section 709(c) of Title VII, 42 U.S.C. § 2000e-8(c), to make and preserve records relevant to the determination of whether unlawful employment practices have been or are being committed.
+This is an action under Title I of the Americans with Disabilities Act of 1990 ("ADA"), and Title I of the Civil Rights Act of 1991, to correct unlawful employment practices on the basis of disability, and to provide appropriate relief to Dana Hayes and others -- including Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson -- who were adversely affected by Defendant TH Healthcare, Ltd.'s, unlawful practices.
+As alleged with greater particularity in paragraphs 9 -16 below, TH Healthcare, Ltd. ("Tenet"), d/b/a Park Plaza Hospital, unlawfully discriminated against Ms. Hays and other workers with mental retardation by causing their terminations as contract workers at the hospital, thereby unlawfully interfering with their exercise and enjoyment of rights guaranteed by the ADA, and then refusing to hire them on Defendant's payroll because of their disabilities.